johndavemanuel/yts-movies/README.md

 # YTS Movies
-Phonegap App for browsing and downloading movies
+Hybrid app for browsing and downloading movies

 Browse different types of movie with details and download via torrent